neocturne/fastd/doc/source/devel/protocol.rst

 ~~~~~~~~~~~~~~~
 The payload packet structure is defined by the methods; at the moment most methods use the same format, starting with a 24 byte header, followed by the actual payload:

-* Byte 1: Packet type (0x02)
+* Byte 1: Packet type (``0x00`` when both sides of a connection are fastd v22 or newer, ``0x02`` otherwise)
-* Byte 2: Flags (method-specific; unused, always 0x00)
+* Byte 2: Flags (method-specific; unused, always ``0x00``)
 * Bytes 3-8: Packet sequence number/nonce (big endian; incremented by 2 for each packet; one side of a connection uses the even sequence numbers and the other side the odd ones)
 * Bytes 9-24: Authentication tag (method-specific)

-The ``null`` method uses only a 1 byte header: The packet type is directly followed by the payload data.
+The "null" method uses only a 1-byte header: The packet type is directly followed by the payload data.

+The "null\@l2tp" method uses an 8-byte header, which is the same as the L2TPv3 Session Header over UDP, with no Cookie and
+no L2-Specific Sublayer (as specified in `RFC3931 <https://tools.ietf.org/html/rfc3931>`_). fastd always uses the L2TP Session ID 1.